-To further support this point, we next provide a visual comparison (with confidence intervals) between the simulations produced using parameters estimated in the two samples: 1980-2007 and 1980-2013.
+To further support this point, we next provide a visual comparison (with confidence intervals) between the simulations produced using parameters estimated in the two samples: 1981-2007 and 1981-2013.

-To do this, we re-estimate our model over the extended sample (1979-2013) and we then use the new estimated coefficients to simulate GDP growth inputting post-crisis shocks.
-Figure 11 plots the predicted growth rates using the new estimates (orange) against those computed in the previous section (Figures 5, 6 and 7) (green).
+To do this, we re-estimate our model over the extended sample (1981-2013) and we then use the new estimated coefficients to simulate GDP growth inputting post-crisis shocks.
+Figure 11 plots the predicted growth rates using the new estimates (squares) against those computed in the previous section (Figures 5-7) (stars).
 The new projections track actual GDP growth closer, as expected, but they do not differ significantly from those based on within-sample estimation.

 5.2.
-Did Fiscal Multipliers Change After the Crisis?
+Did fiscal multipliers change after the crisis?

-Blanchard and Leigh (2013, hereafter BL) address the stability of fiscal multipliers using a different approach.
+Blanchard and Leigh (2013a, hereafter BL) address the stability of fiscal multipliers using a different approach.
 They investigate the relation between the IMF growth forecast errors and the total amount of fiscal consolidations expected to be implemented in 2011, based on IMF forecasts.
 In practice, they run an OLS regression on a cross-section of 27 advanced economies employing a cyclically adjusted measure of changes in the structural budget balance.
-They find that "stronger planned fiscal consolidation has been associated with lower growth than expected, with the relation being particularly strong, both statistically and economically, early in the crisis".
-Their results suggest that for every additional percentage point of GDP of fiscal consolidation, GDP was about 1 percent lower than forecasted.
-They interpret the result as implying that fiscal multipliers in 2011 were higher than those predicted by forecasters.
+They find that 'stronger planned fiscal consolidation has been

-$^{27}$ Our test can be thought of as a version of the Chow Test that allows for the presence of country fixed effects in the panel data.
+31 Our test can be thought of as a version of the Chow Test that allows for the presence of country fixed effects in the panel data.